streetwriters/notesnook/docs/help/contents/app-lock.md

 ---
 title: App lock
 pageTitle: Lock the Notesnook app with a PIN, password or biometrics
-description: Turn on app lock in Notesnook to require a PIN, password, biometrics or a security key before your notes can be opened, even when your device is already unlocked.
+description: Turn on app lock in Notesnook to require a PIN, password, biometrics or a security key before your notes open, even when your device is already unlocked.
 keywords:
   - lock notes app
   - password protect notes app